Graingertom/Frontendtesting/README.md

 }
 ```

-- If you have any eventListeners make sure they are wrapped in a `document.addEventListener('DOMContentLoaded', function () {}` otherwise they will not render in your tests.
+- If you have any EventListeners make sure they are wrapped in a `document.addEventListener('DOMContentLoaded', function () {}` otherwise they will not render in your tests.
 Example here;

 ```
 document.addEventListener('DOMContentLoaded', function () {